LOVE ASTEROIDS

 sensual, embodied desire

 Eros in Taurus is sensual and slow.
-You turn on through the body's pleasure: touch, taste, the right fabric, the right music, the long unhurried afternoon.
-Your desire is steady and earthy.
-The shadow is possessiveness: the partner who activates your erotic life becomes a resource you do not want to share.
-Learn to hold desire without treating the beloved as a belonging.
+Desire may wake up through the body's pleasure: touch, taste, the right fabric, the right music, the long unhurried afternoon.
+The shadow is possessiveness, when the partner who activates erotic life starts to feel like a resource to protect.
+The work is to hold desire without treating the beloved as a belonging.

 Read the full guide →